-- (a) Before making the Legal Profession (State Administrative Tribunal) Determination 2018 the Legal Costs Committee- - (1) reviewed all submissions received as a result of the notice given under section 278 of the Act: - (2) considered the impact of changes in relevant Australian Bureau of Statistics data for the period; and - (3) had regard to relevant provisions of the State Administrative Tribunal Act 2004. - (b) The Legal Costs Committee acknowledges that the overriding philosophy of the State Administrative Tribunal (Tribunal), as expressed through its enabling legislation, is that parties appearing before the Tribunal are to bear their own costs of proceedings.
+- (a) Before making the Legal Profession (State Administrative Tribunal) Determination 2020 the Legal Costs Committee- - (1) reviewed all submissions received as a result of the notice given under section 278 of the Act including those made by The Law Society of Western Australia (Inc); - (2) considered the comments and suggestions made at a seminar with members of the legal profession held on 13 February 2020; - (3) considered the advice of the Australian Government Treasury in respect to the COVID-19 pandemic, published at https://treasury.gov.au/coronavirus; and - (4) had regard to relevant provisions of the State Administrative Tribunal Act 2004. - (b) The Legal Costs Committee acknowledges that the overriding philosophy of the State Administrative Tribunal (Tribunal), as expressed through its enabling legislation, is that parties appearing before the Tribunal are to bear their own costs of proceedings.